ibm-cloud-docs/cephaas/connect-from-nvme-of-initiators.md

 # Connecting from NVMe-oF initiators
 {: #connecting-nvme-initiators}

-Before you can utilize the benefits of the Ceph NVMe-oF gateway, you must install and configure an NVMe-oF gateway by using command line interface.
+Before you can use the benefits of the Ceph NVMe-oF gateway, you must install and configure an NVMe-oF gateway by using command-line interface.

 * [Configuring the NVMe-oF initiator for Red Hat Enterprise Linux](/docs/cephaas?topic=cephaas-about-volume-host-mappings#config-nvmeof-initiator-rhel)